neloefm1/SenseFOG-Documentation/Instructions.md

 ## 2.0 Data Analysis
 - [ ]  2.1 "Baseline_Power.m"      -- Compute baseline power from standing
 - [ ]  2.2 "Baseline_Coherence.m"  -- Compute baseline coherence from standing

+## TEMPORARY NEED FIXING
+- need to address the need for fieldtrip toolbox, direct users where to get it, current version?
+- fir future, need to take off right and left LFP from data analyiss, also IMU cutoff...